jeankueo/pocdoc/openui5-react-poc/README.md

 --------------
  * Structure, Transition and Routing of views:
  ![](./diagram/01.view.PNG)
- * Wrapper of React control: sap.ciconnect.control.BOControl.
+ * Wrapper of React control: **sap.ciconnect.control.BOControl**.
 This is a general wrapper.
 Any control provided by blue ocean can be used via this wrapper.
 Only specify following things:
  	* properties:
  		* **moduleName**: name of the module (file) under dist/bo/js.
 For example: PipelineGraph.
  		* **controlName**: name of the control.
 One module is possible to export several controls.
 For example: weather-icon module contains several controls.